 May was given away by her ‘Uncle Bill’ (William Simpson, her aunt Mary’s second husband) in lieu of her father, and her bridesmaids were her best friend, Joan Pettit, and Ben’s younger sister, Beth.
 The Best Man was John William (Bill) Day (he and Beth would marry later that year).
 Winterton & Sons gifted the couple a travelling clock and a silk bedspread, and the honeymoon was spent in Scotland, where Ben had already been transferred.

 Just over five months later, Minnie Hodgkins’ eldest daughter, Millie, got married to another Yorkshireman, named John (but known as Jack) Holmes.
-Although the marriage certificate describes Jack as a plasterer, he’d actually been in the Royal Artillery since 1934, and was probably stationed at Whittington Barracks since late 1937 as part of an Anti Aircraft Brigade.
-However, they weren’t married in Lichfield, but in Jack’s home town of Birkenshaw, Yorkshire.
+Jack had joined the Royal Artillery (Anti-Aircraft Brigade) in 1934 but had been a Reservist since 1937 and was currently working as a plasterer.
+His brigade had been at Whittington Barracks for a while, though the couple weren’t married in Lichfield but in Jack’s home town of Birkenshaw, Yorkshire.

 With international tensions ratcheting up in the previous months, September 1939 saw the eruption of the Second World War.
 Lichfield saw a lot of increased activity during the conflict - as well as the various military postings at Whittington, including thousands of American GIs, RAF Lichfield was constructed at Fradley and became the busiest airfield in Staffordshire during the war.